Internet Providers That Make It Easy to Switch

 Switching to a different provider comes at a price, in most cases.
 Specific fees depend on the internet service provider (ISP) and your contract terms, but common fees include:

-• Equipment Rental Fees: Renting a modem and router from ISPs is common, and providers want their equipment back after you terminate your service.
+- Non-Return Equipment Fees: Renting a modem and router from ISPs is common, and providers want their equipment back after you terminate your service.
 It’s up to you to return it to them.
 If you don’t return the equipment in a timely fashion, the ISP may charge you a late or non-return equipment fee.

 A popular strategy to attract new customers is contract buyouts, which is a win-win for you and your ISP.
 There are a few other ways that ISPs make switching a breeze.
 Let’s take a look at some of the major providers that are the easiest to switch to.